 In June 2015, a request for tenders was made, through a public procurement competition.
 The ACORNS initiative developed by Fitzsimons Consulting was selected as most suitable to achieve the stated objectives.
 It is designed to unleash the potential of female entrepreneurs living in rural Ireland, who have recently started a business or who have taken concrete steps towards starting a business.
 The objective is to equip these early stage entrepreneurs with the appropriate knowledge, confidence and networks to successfully start and develop sustainable businesses.

 The name ACORNS was put forward by Fitzsimons Consulting after careful consideration, not only for its rural connotations and symbolic significance but because, as an acronym, ACORNS sums up what the initiative is designed to achieve – Accelerating the Creation of Rural Nascent Start-ups.

 Based on a belief that entrepreneurs learn best from each other, the ACORNS initiative was designed to be centered on interactive round table sessions that would be facilitated by female entrepreneurs who have started and successfully grown businesses in rural Ireland.
 These would be known as ACORNS Lead Entrepreneurs.

-Over 150 early stage entrepreneurs have participated in the programme, which is now in its fourth year.
+Over 300 early stage entrepreneurs have participated in the programme, which is now in its seventh year.
 Many report increased sales, exports and job creation.
 Since the pilot, the programme has also developed to offer on-going support to those that successfully complete the initiative, in the form of group meetings, topic based workshops and annual events.